Contrasting Ares Commercial Real Estate (NYSE:ACRE) and Summit Industrial Income REIT (OTCMKTS:SMMCF)

 Analyst Ratings

-This is a summary of recent ratings and recommmendations for Ares Commercial Real Estate and Summit Industrial Income REIT, as reported by MarketBeat.
+This is a summary of current ratings and target prices for Ares Commercial Real Estate and Summit Industrial Income REIT, as reported by MarketBeat.

 |Sell Ratings